psyb0t/offgrid-tools/README.md

 Offline content server that serves ZIM archive files through a web interface.
 Reads ZIM files you place in `zim/data/` including Wikipedia dumps, educational materials, and archived websites.
 Essential for accessing knowledge when internet is unavailable.
 Simply visit the web interface to browse and search offline content - no additional setup required.

-### Ollama (Internal Port 11434)
+### Ollama (Port 11434)

 Local AI model server that runs language models completely offline on your hardware.
 Stores models and configuration in `ollama/data/` directory.
 Provides ChatGPT-like capabilities without sending data to external services.
-Not directly accessible from host - access through Open WebUI or Ollama Chat Party.
 Models are automatically downloaded on first use - larger models require more RAM and benefit from GPU acceleration.

 ### Open WebUI (Port 8001)